-Carroll’s overall head coaching record is 112-79-1 in the regular season and 10-7 in the postseason in his 12 years of NFL head coaching.
-In 2016, he became the 39th head coach in NFL history with 100 wins in the regular season.
+Carroll's overall head coaching record is 161-112-1 in the regular season and 11-11 in the postseason in his 17 years of NFL head coaching.
+His 172 combined wins (regular and postseason) are the 16th-most in NFL history.

-In his eight seasons as head coach in Seattle, Carroll and General Manager John Schneider constructed the best teams in Seahawks history over the past six seasons with a combined 65-30-1 record, back-to-back Super Bowl appearances in 2013-14, posted 10-plus wins in five consecutive seasons (2012-16) for the first time in franchise history and won four NFC West Division titles.
+In his tenure as head coach in Seattle, Carroll and Executive VP/General Manager John Schneider constructed the best teams in Seahawks history over the past 13 seasons with a 128-81-1 record, back-to-back Super Bowl appearances in 2013-14, posted 10-plus wins in five consecutive seasons (2012-16) for the first time in franchise history, and won five NFC West Division titles.

-Seattle has advanced to the divisional round in six of Carroll’s eight seasons as coach, winning two NFC Championships and one Super Bowl, while claiming the No. 1 seed in the NFC twice, and third time in franchise history (2005 under Mike Holmgren, 2013-14).
+Seattle has reached the postseason 10 of Carroll's 13 seasons as coach, advanced to the divisional round seven times, winning two NFC Championships and one Super Bowl, while claiming the No. 1 seed in the NFC twice, and for the third time in franchise history (2005 under Mike Holmgren, 2013-14).

 Seattle led the NFL in scoring defense for four-consecutive seasons from 2012-15, becoming the first defense in the Super Bowl era to accomplish the feat.
 Cleveland led the league in scoring defense for a record five-straight seasons from 1953-57 in 12-game seasons.